LucasTsolakian/stack-plist-encrypter/README.md

 # Stack Plist Encrypter

-Script for mass encryption of plist data in stack packages.
+Script for mass encryption of plist data in stack packages, without the need to create a separate plist for your private info.

+**Caution: This script will change the data in the given stacks package.**

+1. It is strongly recommended you are using GIT version control for you stacks in order not to lose data.
+Use this script only after created a backup.

+2. The script will recursively encrypt all Info.plist files on the fly.
+By default, the attributes `SUFeedURL` and `customItems` will be encrypted.
+You are able to extend these attributes inside the script.

+3. The encrypted data will replace the values in your normal plist inside a new attribute `stackData`.
+In addition, all attributes are sorted.

 ## Requirements

-- Ruby (already on your Mac)
+- Ruby (already installed on macOS)
 - https://github.com/patsplat/plist extension (install via `sudo gem install plist -v 3.2.0`)

 ## Usage

-**Caution: This script will change the data in the given stacks package.
-Only operate after created a backup, or inside a build script.**

-1. The script will recursively encrypt all Info.plist files on the fly.
-No need to create a separate plist for your private info.
-By default, the attributes `SUFeedURL` and `customItems` will be encrypted.
-You are able to extend these attributes inside the script.
-The encrypted data will replace the values in your normal plist.
-2. Encrypt the plist using the ruby script `ruby encrypt_stack.rb stack_package.stack`
+Encrypt the plist using the ruby script `ruby encrypt_stack.rb stack_package.stack`

+(For just sorting all attributes inside the plist, use `ruby sort_stack.rb stack_package.stack`)

+## Known Issues

+There might be a warning comming up which can be ignored:

+`/Library/Ruby/Gems/2.6.0/gems/plist-3.2.0/lib/plist/generator.rb:97: warning: constant ::Fixnum is deprecated` `/Library/Ruby/Gems/2.6.0/gems/plist-3.2.0/lib/plist/generator.rb:97: warning: constant ::Bignum is deprecated`

+## Bacckground Information

-## Encrypted P-List Data
+### Encrypted P-List Data

 Stacks 3.5 will check each stack plist for an encrypted data block.
 This encrypted block will be decrypted and the data merged into the plist.
 This provides a way of hiding sensitive data from users and competitors.
 You can, for instance, place the URL for your update server, and your Update Info into the encrypted data.